marleymarl/geotimeline/README.md

 If you would like to contribute to this project, volunteer at our project listing on [helpwithcovid.com](https://helpwithcovid.com/projects/245-geotime-data-input-of-historical-footprints-of-confirmed-cases-with-lat-lon-timestamp).

 The inspiration for this project was to provide an easy data entry layer so anyone can capture the type of data that Korea, Taiwan and Israel have in the [Data Science for Covid19 Rep](https://github.com/jihoo-kim/Data-Science-for-COVID-19/blob/master/dataset/Patient/PatientRoute.csv).
-This data is needed for apps that ...
+This data is needed for apps that can compare movements of confirmed cases with that of app users so users could know if they potentially came into contact in the past and also to route plan in the future to avoid those areas.
+This data can also be used for clustering analysis and other type of critical data analysis and risk mitigation strategies.

 Greg Marlin wrote a linked post that described a [rough spec](https://www.linkedin.com/posts/activity-6646431967925583873-P6hF) for these types of apps.
 From there is was clear that greatest need was for jurisdications outside of Korea, Taiwan and Isreal to first get this data.